Maria Amalia, Duchess of Parma: Duchess of Parma

 Maria Amalia would remain largely estranged from her mother, except for a brief reconciliation in 1773 when her first son was born, despite her mother's repeated efforts at reconciliation.
 The duchess resisted her mother's efforts to control her from afar.
 When her sister Maria Christina, Duchess of Teschen, and her husband, Albert of Saxony, Duke of Teschen, visited her in Parma in 1776, after several years of not seeing each other, Prince Albert wrote in his journal the following about Maria Amalia: "The Infanta was so changed that I did not recognize her.
 No trace remained of that glamour, that beauty that was once admired in her; her beautiful waist had disappeared, and her dress and gait contributed even more to disfiguring her."
-Maria Amalia was in touch with her younger sisters Marie Antoinette, Queen of France, and Maria Carolina of Austria, Queen of Naples and Sicily, for most of their married lives.
+Maria Amalia was in touch with her younger sisters Marie Antoinette, Queen of France, and Maria Carolina, Queen of Naples and Sicily, for most of their married lives.
 The three sisters exchanged letters, portraits and gifts; one of Marie Antoinette's last letters during her imprisonment was written to Maria Amalia.
 However, her conflicts with their mother put a strain on her relationship with her siblings.

-In 1778, her eldest son, Prince Louis injured himself when banging his head into a marble table while playing with his sister.
+In 1778, her eldest son, Prince Louis, injured himself by banging his head into a marble table while playing with his sister.
 He recovered from a serious concussion, but after this, he suffered from epileptic seizures and was often confused.
 This crisis contributed to an improvement in the relationship between Maria Amalia and Ferdinand.
 During the 1780s, Ferdinand was also more interested in state affairs, and the welfare of Parma became another common interest which made their relationship more cordial.